dylanesque/Cheatsheets/css.md

   - Using transform, filter, clip-path, or perspective
   - Explicitly creating a context with `isolation: isolate`

+  - Grid children can take advantage of z-index without the need to adjust their `position` type.

 ## Sticky

 - Sticky positioned elements will scroll within their parent container, but if that parent scrolls off the screen, the sticky element will too.